Orange-OpenSource/compose/back/scaas/THIRD-PARTY.md

+# Third Party Softwares

 This document contains the list of Third Party Softwares along with the license information.

 Third Party Software may impose additional restrictions and it is the user's responsibility to ensure that they have met the licensing requirements of the relevant license of the Third Party Software they are using.

-@nomicfoundation/hardhat-toolbox
+## @nomicfoundation/hardhat-toolbox

 Version 5.0.0

 Copyright Nomic Foundation

-@nomicfoundation/hardhat-toolbox is distributed under the terms and conditions of the MIT License.
-You may download the source code on the following website.
+**@nomicfoundation/hardhat-toolbox** is distributed under the terms and conditions of the [MIT License](https://opensource.org/license/mit).
+You may download the source code on the [following website](https://github.com/NomicFoundation/hardhat/blob/main/packages/hardhat-toolbox/).

-Mockito
+## Mockito

 Version 5.14.2

 Copyright Mockito contributors

-Mockito is distributed under the terms and conditions of the MIT License.
-You may download the source code on the following website.
+**Mockito** is distributed under the terms and conditions of the [MIT License](https://opensource.org/license/mit).
+You may download the source code on the [following website](https://github.com/mockito/mockito).

-Node
+## Node

 Version 20.15.0

 Copyright  Node.js contributors

-Node is distributed under the terms and conditions of the MIT License.
-You may download the source code on the following website.
+**Node** is distributed under the terms and conditions of the [MIT License](https://opensource.org/license/mit).
+You may download the source code on the [following website](https://github.com/nodejs/node).

-Scalatestplus Play
+## Scalatestplus Play

 Version 7.0.1

 Copyright Artima, Inc.

-Scalatestplus Play is distributed under the terms and conditions of the Apache 2.0 License.
-You may download the source code on the following website.
+**Scalatestplus Play** is distributed under the terms and conditions of the [Apache 2.0 License](https://opensource.org/license/apache-2-0).
+You may download the source code on the [following website](https://github.com/playframework/scalatestplus-play).

-Web3j
+## Web3j

 Version 4.12.1

-Web3j is distributed under the terms and conditions of the Apache 2.0 License.
-You may download the source code on the following website.
+**Web3j** is distributed under the terms and conditions of the [Apache 2.0 License](https://opensource.org/license/apache-2-0).
+You may download the source code on the [following website](https://github.com/web3j).

-akka-stream
+## akka-stream

 Version 2.9.0

-akka-stream is distributed under the terms and conditions of the BUSL 1.1.
-You may download the source code on the following website.
+**akka-stream** is distributed under the terms and conditions of the [BUSL 1.1](https://www.hashicorp.com/fr/bsl).
+You may download the source code on the [following website](https://github.com/lightbend).

-commons-validator
+## commons-validator

 Version 1.7

-commons-validator is distributed under the terms and conditions of the Apache 2.0 License.
-You may download the source code on the following website.
+**commons-validator** is distributed under the terms and conditions of the [Apache 2.0 License](https://opensource.org/license/apache-2-0).
+You may download the source code on the [following website](https://github.com/apache/commons-validator).

-de.flapdoodle.embed.mongo
+## de.flapdoodle.embed.mongo

 Version 4.16.2

 Copyright Michael Mosmann, Martin Jöhren

-**de.flapdoodle.embed.mongo ** is distributed under the terms and conditions of the Apache 2.0 License.
-You may download the source code on the following website.
+**de.flapdoodle.embed.mongo ** is distributed under the terms and conditions of the [Apache 2.0 License](https://opensource.org/license/apache-2-0).
+You may download the source code on the [following website](https://github.com/flapdoodle-oss/de.flapdoodle.embed.mongo).

-hardhat
+## hardhat

 Version 2.22.6

 Copyright  Nomic Foundation

-hardhat is distributed under the terms and conditions of the MIT License.
-You may download the source code on the following website.
+**hardhat** is distributed under the terms and conditions of the [MIT License](https://opensource.org/license/mit).
+You may download the source code on the [following website](https://github.com/NomicFoundation/hardhat).

-jackson-databind
+## jackson-databind

 Version 2.17.1

-jackson-databind is distributed under the terms and conditions of the Apache 2.0 License.
-You may download the source code on the following website.
+**jackson-databind** is distributed under the terms and conditions of the [Apache 2.0 License](https://opensource.org/license/apache-2-0).
+You may download the source code on the [following website](https://github.com/FasterXML/jackson).

-jackson-module-scala
+## jackson-module-scala

 Version 2.17.1

-jackson-module-scala is distributed under the terms and conditions of the Apache 2.0 License.
-You may download the source code on the following website.
+**jackson-module-scala** is distributed under the terms and conditions of the [Apache 2.0 License](https://opensource.org/license/apache-2-0).
+You may download the source code on the [following website](https://github.com/FasterXML/jackson-module-scala).

-jbcrypt
+## jbcrypt

 Version 0.4

 Copyright Damien Miller

-jbcrypt is distributed under the terms and conditions of the MIT License.
-You may download the source code on the following website.
+**jbcrypt** is distributed under the terms and conditions of the [MIT License](https://opensource.org/license/mit).
+You may download the source code on the [following website](https://github.com/djmdjm/jBCrypt).

-play-json-joda
+## play-json-joda

 Version 3.0.4

 Copyright The Play Framework Contributors, Lightbend Inc.

-play-json-joda is distributed under the terms and conditions of the Apache 2.0 License.
-You may download the source code on the following website.
+**play-json-joda** is distributed under the terms and conditions of the [Apache 2.0 License](https://opensource.org/license/apache-2-0).
+You may download the source code on the [following website](https://github.com/playframework/play-json).

-play-mockws-3-0"
+## play-mockws-3-0"

 Version 3.0.2

 Copyright leanovate

-play-mockws-3-0" is distributed under the terms and conditions of the MIT License.
-You may download the source code on the following website.
+**play-mockws-3-0"** is distributed under the terms and conditions of the [MIT License](https://opensource.org/license/mit).
+You may download the source code on the [following website](https://github.com/leanovate/play-mockws).

-play2-reactivemongo
+## play2-reactivemongo

 Version 1.1.0

 Copyright Stephane Godbillon and contributors

-play2-reactivemongo is distributed under the terms and conditions of the Apache 2.0 License.
-You may download the source code on the following website.
+**play2-reactivemongo** is distributed under the terms and conditions of the [Apache 2.0 License](https://opensource.org/license/apache-2-0).
+You may download the source code on the [following website](https://github.com/ReactiveMongo/ReactiveMongo).

-reactivemongo-bson-compat
+## reactivemongo-bson-compat

 Version 0.20.13

-reactivemongo-bson-compat is distributed under the terms and conditions of the Apache 2.0 License.
-You may download the source code on the following website.
+**reactivemongo-bson-compat** is distributed under the terms and conditions of the [Apache 2.0 License](https://opensource.org/license/apache-2-0).
+You may download the source code on the [following website](https://github.com/ReactiveMongo/ReactiveMongo).

-reactivemongo-play-json-compat
+## reactivemongo-play-json-compat

 Version 1.1.0

-reactivemongo-play-json-compat is distributed under the terms and conditions of the Apache 2.0 License.
-You may download the source code on the following website.
+**reactivemongo-play-json-compat** is distributed under the terms and conditions of the [Apache 2.0 License](https://opensource.org/license/apache-2-0).
+You may download the source code on the [following website](https://github.com/ReactiveMongo/ReactiveMongo).

-scalatestplus-mockito
+## scalatestplus-mockito

 Version 3.2.19.0

 Copyright Artima, Inc.

-scalatestplus-mockito is distributed under the terms and conditions of the Apache 2.0 License.
-You may download the source code on the following website.
+**scalatestplus-mockito** is distributed under the terms and conditions of the [Apache 2.0 License](https://opensource.org/license/apache-2-0).
+You may download the source code on the [following website](https://github.com/scalatest/scalatestplus-mockito).

-undici
+## undici

 Version 6.20.1

 Copyright Matteo Collina and Undici contributors

-undici is distributed under the terms and conditions of the MIT License.
-You may download the source code on the following website.
+**undici** is distributed under the terms and conditions of the [MIT License](https://opensource.org/license/mit).
+You may download the source code on the [following website](https://github.com/nodejs/undici).